flux-rs/flux/flux-docs/src/dev/develop.md

 ## Testing Flux on a File

 When working on Flux, you may want to test your changes by running it against a test file.
 You can use `cargo xtask run <input>` to run Flux on a single input file.
-The command will set appropriate flags to be able to use custom Flux attributes and macros, plus some flags useful for debugging.
+The command will set appropriate flags to be able to use custom Flux attributes and macros, plus some extra flags useful for debugging.
 For example:

 ```console
 $ cat test.rs